"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 How to Subscribe to EasyWP

-Whether you’re migrating to an existing blog or starting with a brand new one, the first thing you’d need to do is to subscribe to a hosting package on the EasyWP page.
+Whether you’re migrating to an existing blog or starting with a brand new one, you’d need to subscribe to a hosting package on the EasyWP page.

-If you’re starting a blog for the first time, the starter plan might be a better option to take.
+The starter plan might be a better option if you’re starting a blog for the first time.
 The EasyWP starter plan allows up to 50k monthly visits and 10GB SSD storage space.

 For large websites with high traffic levels of up to 500k monthly visits, the EasyWP Supersonic plan is a perfect choice.